 Supplemental wages cover more than just bonuses and vacation time you sold back to your company.
-The IRS defines supplemental wages as wage payments to an employee that aren’t regular wages.
+We’ve gone into greater depth on supplemental wages, but the simple definition is wage payments to an employee that aren’t regular wages.
 While that seems really broad, they give many examples of supplemental wages that include the following:

 - overtime pay

 - payments for accumulated sick leave

 - back pay

 Withholding on supplemental wages, like bonuses, differs depending on how much money you make in supplemental wages.
 For the vast majority of people, it works as described below.
 However, if you earn more than $1,000,000 in supplemental wages, there are different rules that have to be followed.
 Thankfully, if you earn more than $1,000,000 in supplemental wages, you should be able to hire an accountant to explain it to you.

 If your employer lumps all of your wages together, including regular and supplemental wages, then they must withhold taxes according to the usual IRS tables.
 This would make your annual income appear very high.
 For many people, this method would result in a higher withholding than the second method described below.

 The second method is a much easier way to withhold taxes and is also much easier to understand.
 Your employer can simply withhold 25 percent of your supplement wages for federal taxes.
 Unfortunately, there are no other percentages your employer can withhold.
 Your employer’s hands are tied, even if you make a very low or very high income and would end up in a different tax bracket.